 Matilda E. "Tillie" (Hanshaw) Purinton was born in 1847 in Preston County, WV, the daughter of Hiram B. and Catherine (Miner) Hanshaw.
 Her husband was a veteran of the Civil War.

-On July 1, 1866, at Independence, Preston County, Tillie married farmer Thomas Lagee Purinton (1841-1919), a native of Truxton, Cortland County, NY.
+On July 1, 1866, at Independence, Preston County, the 19-year-old Tillie married 25-year-old farmer Thomas Lagee Purinton (1841-1919), a native of Truxton, Cortland County, NY.
 He was the son of Orpheus and Mary (Call) Purinton and one of 13 children.
 The wedding was performed by Thomas's uncle, Rev. Jesse Martin Purinton (1808- ? ).

 News of the Hanshaw-Purinton marriage was published in the Preston County Journal, and later was recorded in the book, Preston County West Virginia, Newspaper Marriage and Death Notices, by Mary K. Williams.
-Because the county courthouse burned just three years after the marriage, the newspaper record (seen here) is the only known source of this information.
+Because the county courthouse burned just three years after the marriage, the newspaper record is the only known source of this information.
 (Another family record has the wedding taking place in New York City.)

 Following the family pattern, Thomas had migrated at a young age from New York to Rowlesburg, Preston County.
 As an adult, he stood 5 feet 8 inches tall, with brown hair and blue eyes.
 He apparently was named for his famed grandfather, Thomas Purinton, D.D., who led Baptist church congregations in Massachusetts and was editor of the official Baptist publication in New York State.
 Writing about the grandfather, the 1923 book History of West Virginia Old and New said: "Some years before his death, which occurred in New York State, he made a trip in to Western Virginia, and while here purchased upwards of a thousand acres of wild land in Preston County.
 It was this land that influenced the following generation to locate in West Virginia."